standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Ports

-- `EXPOSED_PORT`: this is the port on which the API Gateway will run.
-It is your main entry point for the whole infrastructure.
+- `EXPOSED_PORT`: the port on which the API Gateway will run.
+It is your main entry point for the entire infrastructure.

 ### Database